VR6 engine: History

 The engine size was again increased in 2005, when a 3.6 L version with gasoline direct injection (FSI) was introduced in the Volkswagen Passat (B6).
 This BLV version uses a narrower 10.6 degree angle between the cylinder banks and produces 206 kW.
 A 3.2 L AXZ version producing 184 kW was introduced in 2006.
 In 2008, an uprated BWS version of the 3.6 litre engine producing 220 kW was introduced in the Volkswagen Passat (B6) R36 model.

 The base model Porsche Cayenne (9PA) used the 3.2-liter VR6 engine from 2003 to 2006 and then a 3.6-litre VR6 engine from 2008 to 2010.
 Then the next generation Porsche Cayenne (92A) also used a 3.6-litre VR6 engine from 2010 to 2018.

 Volkswagen had started to phase out VR engines in favour of downsized turbocharged four cylinder engines.
 The VR6 was discontinued from the Volkswagen Passat NMS by 2019 leaving the Volkswagen Atlas as the only model with this engine at the time.
 The VR6 was eventually discontinued from most markets when the Volkswagen Atlas dropped the engine as an option since 2023.

 Volkswagen never entirely abandoned the platform and designed a new VR6 (still EA390) for the Chinese market only, a 2.5-litre turbocharged 24-valve VR6 producing 220 kW and 500 N⋅m of torque, for the Volkswagen Teramont SUV and Volkswagen Talagon MPV.
 The engine has been available since the Teramont debuted in 2017 and were built in Germany and shipped to China and comply with their unique tax and emissions regulations.

+Enthusiast culture

+The VR6 has developed a cult following within automotive and tuning communities, largely attributed to its distinctive, throaty exhaust note and compact design making it a common choice for engine swaps in the Volkswagen tuner scene.
+The engine's acoustic profile led enthusiasts to nickname it after the fictional Star Wars character Chewbacca and also inspired the name for an annual gathering of VR6 powered cars called "Wookies in the Woods.